SteamedBunX/TimerTest/README.md

 # TimerTest
 A dirty project used to try out some features of android.
+Optimized for 7-8in screen tablet(Walmart 70bucks tablet)

 Features tested: